Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Summary and Conclusion

 We point out here that the present analysis with the HT method is based on the second-order perturbative expansion, and the use of higher-order expansions, e.g. the third- \citep{Omar2005} or the seventh-order \citep{Carlos2025} ones, should improve the accuracy of the HT method, although it requires heroic effort to implement complicated equations.

 In addition, the OMEG series employed in this study are intended to compare the dependence of the rotational effects on the slope of the symmetry energy, the $L$ parameter.
 It can also be considered as our future work to investigate the effects of other nuclear matter properties, such as incompressibility $K$ as well as effective mass $M^*$.
 Our research aims to comprehensively elucidate the properties of rotating neutron stars based on the fully general relativistic framework.
-As our future prospect, it is planned to analyze the stability of rotating neutron stars and to investigate structural changes that arise when additional components such as differential rotation or exotic particles (hyperons or quarks) in the inner core region are included.
+As future work, we plan to analyze the stability of rotating neutron stars and to investigate structural changes that arise when additional components such as differential rotation or exotic particles (hyperons or quarks) in the inner core region are included.